4meta5/learning-rust/README.md

 This repo is my playground for learning Rust.

 **Immediate**
+* rhododendron; more futures notes
+* make a version of SSS that leverages futures (consensus alg)
+* consider a crate for erasure encoding that leverages futures (consensus alg)

 * lazy_static
 * serialization with serde (play with this more)
 * iterating and working with bits (maybe with respect to serialization)